 "Mr. President, I know how busy you are, so I'll cut to the chase," she said as she crossed her nylon clad legs and smoothed out her skirt.

 "I'm listening," replied Morgan.

-“I understand you, and Mr. Isamov are going to divert the asteroid,” she said.
+"I understand you, and Mr. Isamov is going to divert the asteroid," she said.

-“While it is the official position of the whole sail retailers association of America that the astroid’s collision with the earth would be a regrettable occurrence we just want you to think about the timing of your administration's actions and the effect it might have on current favorable but delicate economic conditions.”
+"While it is the official position of the wholesale retailers association of America that the astroid's collision with the earth would be a regrettable occurrence. we Would like you to think about the timing of your administration's actions and the effect it might have on current favorable but delicate economic conditions."